Simon-dl/Full_Math_CS_Guide/README.md

 # Math:
    **How to go through math:**

-   Start with Pre-Calc and Proofs.
+   Start with Pre-Calc

-   Then go through Calc vol 1 and finish proofs.
+   Then go through Calc vol 1.

-   Then do Calc vol 2 and probability at the same time.
+   Then do Calc vol 2, Applied Linear Algebra, and Applied Statistics at the same time.

-   Then do applied linear algebra, first PDE book, and information theory in the ML section if you are planning on going that route.
+   First PDE (Partial Differential Equations) book, and information theory in the Machine Learning section if you are planning on going that route.

    Finish with the last PDE book.